 Currently this road is a World Heritage Site, the St. James’ Way, as an alternative to the road inland.
 The GR-34 Donostia-Arantzazu also overlaps it through Itsaso, from the Venta de Mandubia to Arane of Ormaiztegi, with excellent panoramic views of the Aralar and Aizkorri mountain ranges.

 Urteaga-Urkulegi also produces organic food in these fields, guaranteeing a sustainable model for the environment.

 This hermitage is specially interesting, because it is one of the few known cases where a cemetery of the 19th century remains inside.

-This place was also a very significant point for the neighborhood of Maduraldea, and being along the road that went from Zozabarro to Mandubia, it was relevant for centuries, as were the celebrationson the day of his saint.
-We know that until the end of the 19th century Ezpatadantza was danced on thet day.
+This place was also a very significant point for the neighborhood of Maduraldea, being along the road that went from Zozabarro to Mandubia.
+It was relevant for centuries, as were the celebrations on the saint day.
+We know that until the end of the 19th century Ezpatadantza was danced on that day.

 Today, thanks to the auzolan, this beautiful hermitage keeps its original wooden structure standing and in good condition and preserves two religious functions: the via-crucis of Good Friday and the 6 o'clock mass the Sunday after the day of San Lorentzo.